modular-network/ethereum-libraries/LinkedListLib/README.md

 ### Basic Usage

 The Linked List library provides functionality needed to create and manipulate a Circular Linked List Data structure by allowing a multitude of different functions to be used to interact with the struct.
-Functions like push() and pop() can be used to create a FILO stack or FIFO ring buffer.  getAdjactent() can also be used to iterate over the list.
+Functions like push() and pop() can be used to create a FILO stack or FIFO ring buffer.  getAdjacent() can also be used to iterate over the list.
 Brief description of functionality:

    * Can check if the list exists and find the size.
    * Can check if a certain node exists.